The Banquet

 Oklahoma City, Oklahoma, USA

-The yearly “safety awards” banquet was this spring.
-I’ve been to these events before, but never to speak.
-I was asked to speak on behalf of my friendship with James, and how he had touched my life.
-He was a long-time businessman in the construction field in Oklahoma City, and a close friend of the supply company sponsoring the banquet.
+This spring, I was asked to speak at the yearly safety awards banquet about my friendship with James and how he touched my life.
+He was a long-time businessman in the construction field in Oklahoma City and a close friend of the supply company sponsoring the banquet.
 I was standing at the podium looking out at all the people, and all I could do was think of him.
-My eyes caught those standing in the rear.
-They were the policemen, the firemen, and paramedics.
-Outside, I could see the fire trucks, police cars, and ambulances, along with the police helicopter.
+Standing at the back of the room were policemen, firemen, and paramedics.
+Outside, I could see the fire trucks, police cars, and ambulances, along with a police helicopter.

 The tower came tumbling down and crashed to the concrete floor below.
-That falling tower had clipped James’ arm, but luckily he was clear of the impact.
+That falling tower clipped James’ arm, but luckily, he was clear of the impact.
 Ray, the man James saved, was a dear friend to both of us for years to come.
-There were many times that I wanted to tell everyone the story of how he saved Ray, but James caught my eye and stopped me without saying a word.
-He was a HERO and I wanted to shout it out to the world.
-But I couldn’t.
-James would not allow it.
+Many times I wanted to tell everyone the story of how he had saved Ray, but James caught my eye and stopped me without saying a word.
+He was a hero, and I wanted to shout it out to the world.
+But James would not allow it.

-At the closing of the banquet, the smiles and the handshakes of the emergency personnel said it all.
+At the end of the banquet, the smiles and handshakes of the emergency personnel said it all.
 James died last October, and it was time to tell his story.
-The banquet was just an evening, but that lone event of what my friend did will live in my heart forever.
+The banquet was just an evening, but what my friend did will live in my heart forever.

 Originally published as HeroicStories #70 on Oct 12, 1999